ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

       * To save the updates to a new saved configuration, click **Save configuration**, select **Create new configuration**, enter a new name for the configuration, and click **Continue**.
 8. To place the order, ensure that the account to be charged is correct, review and accept the terms, and click **Create**.

-## Procedure to add edge services clusters to vCenter Server multizone instances
+## Procedure to add edge gateway clusters to vCenter Server multizone instances
 {: #mcv_addviewdeleteclusters-edge-procedure}

-You can add edge services clusters to your vCenter Server multizone instance if you did not select to optionally enable during your initial order.
-When you add edge services clusters, you must add each cluster one at a time.
+You can add edge gateway clusters to your vCenter Server multizone instance if you did not select to optionally enable during your initial order.
+When you add edge gateway clusters, you must add each cluster one at a time.

 You cannot add more than one cluster in the same data center pod.

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** > **vCenter Server** from the left navigation pane.
-2. In the **vCenter Server** table, click the multizone instance that you want to add the edge services cluster to.
+2. In the **vCenter Server** table, click the multizone instance that you want to add the edge gateway cluster to.
-3. Click the **Infrastructure** tab and click **Add** on the **Edge services cluster** table.
+3. Click the **Infrastructure** tab and click **Add** on the **Edge gateway cluster** table.
 4. On the **Cluster** page, select the data center to host the cluster and then enter the cluster name.
 5. Select the amount of **RAM** and the **Number of bare metal servers**.
 6. On the **Summary** pane, verify the cluster configuration before you add the cluster.